 Buffer Extra Time in Your Elopement Timeline

 Planning an elopement or wedding day, it can be easy to think that times will be exact.
 This is why we don’t use times in any of the timelines below!
-A lot of things happen that you might not plan for: such as 10-15 minutes for changing into hiking clothes at the trailhead, running late because of road construction (one-lane roads in these areas happens a lot for construction), gathering people for family photos or in any parking lot will usually take 20-30 minutes, water and snack break for your doggo, someone will run late, hair and makeup might take an extra 30 minutes, needing to get gas for your rental car…and so on.
+A lot of things happen that you might not plan for: such as 10-15 minutes for changing into hiking clothes at the trailhead, running late because of road construction (one-lane roads in these areas happen a lot for construction), water and snack break for your doggo, you might just run late, hair and makeup might take an extra 30 minutes, needing to get gas for your rental car…and so on.
 You get the point.
 And this is usually the sneaky culprit of a relaxed day turned into a busy day.
 So just plan to buffer time throughout the day to keep things relaxed!

 Planning Your Hikes